kelthuzadx/sparrow/README.md

 | sparrow properties namr | `sparrow.properties` | Configurator.setSparrowProperties(propertiesFileName) |

 # 4. Tool
-You may have to write many boilerplate codes to generate captcha, to validate user, to ...: here we already prepared for you:
+You may have to write many boilerplate codes to generate captcha, to validate form data requested by clients, to ...:
+That's no longer necessary if you intend to use sparrow, since we already prepared them as originally provided tools for you:
 ## Generate CAPTCHA
 ```java
 import tool.CaptchaGenerator;